What do you get when you cross Disney-level service with a popular ride-sharing company like Lyft?

 Minnie Vans seat up to 6 and can be either a Chevy Traverses OR Chevy Suburban.

 Can I take a Minnie Van to Universal Studios (or anywhere else off property)?

-No. Unlike Uber or taxis (both of which can travel throughout the entire Orlando area) Minnie Vans can only operate on Disney property (the 4 main theme parks, Disney-owned resorts, Disney’s 2 water parks, and Disney Springs), so if your plans take you offsite you'll need to check into different options for that.
+No. Unlike Lyft or taxis (both of which can travel throughout the entire Orlando area) Minnie Vans can only operate on Disney property which includes the 4 main theme parks, all Disney-owned resorts, Disney’s 2 water parks, and Disney Springs.
+Plus, when scheduled ahead,& available, Minnie Vans can go to Orlando International Airport and Port Canaveral – but that is all.

 Do Minnie Vans have car seats?

-These convertible seats can operate as both forward facing or rear facing traditional seats or they can also be used as a booster seat (both with and without the back), meaning, as Disney says “even the tiniest of passengers can travel in style.”
+These convertible seats can operate as both forward facing or rear facing traditional seats, or they can also be used as a booster seat (both with and without the back), meaning, as Disney says “even the tiniest of passengers can travel in style.”

 Because it can be tricky for even experienced parents to properly install a car seat, Cast Members that drive them are extensively trained in the proper installation of all the different configurations of the seats.

-By comparison, you can request a car seat with Uber X, but there is a $10 surcharge and they can only be forward facing.
+By comparison, you can request a car seat with UberX, but there is a $10 surcharge, and they can only be forward facing.

 Should I use a Minnie Van?